habitry/habitry_source/Getting-Started-Guides/Health-and-Fitness/Health and Fitness.md

 17. What exercise do you most enjoy, and why?
 18. What’s one habit in the past that you’ve successfully built?
 How did you do it?

+###Week 1, Sunday AM: Introduce the habit

+Post a discussion thread to start a conversation about the habit.
+The goal of this thread is to get clients to post their personal habit statement.
+In English, that means you’ll want your clients to post when and how they’ll do the habit in the coming week.

+Here’s an example:

+>Hey [Insert Group Name.
+E.g., "Fat Loss Rockstars"]!

+>Here’s your to-do list for today:
+1. Take 5 minutes to read this post to find out about our first habit (I will track what I eat) and how you can personalize it for *your* needs.
+2. Share how and when you’ll do the habit (your personal habit statement) in the comments.
+We’ve provided a template at the end of the post!

+>Habit: I will track what I eat

+>What’s important about doing this habit?

+>Getting a really good picture of what you’re eating now, day to day, is going to be a great starting place for what we do.
+The most important step in change is to create awareness.

+>How can I personalize this habit to my needs?

+>The first step is to scale the habit to something you are 90-100% confident you can do.

+>You might want to track specific meals (just breakfasts, lunches, or dinners), or specific days (Mondays, Wednesdays, Fridays).

+>This is very important: whatever you pick, it should be as easy as brushing your teeth.

+>Post your personal habit statement in the comments.

+Here’s a template:

+>I am 90-100% confident that I will [insert habit] for [insert how much or how often] after I [insert what’s going to remind you to do the habit] for the next 7 days.

+>Here’s an example:

+>I am 90-100% confident that I will track what I eat by writing down what I eat at dinner in my journal after I am done eating dinner, for 4 out of 7 days this week.

+>P.S.
+Don’t worry about making this perfect.
+We’ll help you adjust.
+In fact, that’s the whole point of getting coached.

+###Week 1, Sunday PM & Monday AM: Help personalize the habit

+Once you’ve introduced the habit to clients, you’ll want to do three things:

+1. Give each person a verbal high five for sharing their personal habit statement.
+This is as easy as saying “Awesome habit statement, (Name)!” or “Love your habit statement, (Name)!”

+2. Double-check to see if everyone has shared their personal habit statement.

+3. Answer any questions that clients might have.

+###Week 1, Monday PM: Post the first check-in

+Time to introduce your clients to one of the most important parts of the Habitry Method: the Two Questions.

+The real goal of a Habitry Coach should be to get clients to learn their own way forward.
+This is why so much emphasis is placed on the Two Questions.
+Coach Stevo pored over the Positive Psychology literature to find these two reflection questions.

+The “magical” thing about these two questions?
+They are inherently fun and self-rewarding to answer.
+And they help clients cultivate self-awareness.
+In fact, since reflection is the only thing that is actually repeated often enough to really become habit, it's the habit that we're actually trying to cultivate.

+Below, we’ve provided a template post for you to introduce the Two Questions.

+>Hey (Insert Group Name.
+E.g, “Rockstars”)!

+>How was Day 1?
+Did you write a personalized version of the habit?
+If you haven't shared with the group yet, feel free to post in tonight's reflection.

+>One of the funnest things you'll be doing during your time in [Insert Name of Your Habitry Group] is to answer...

+>The Two Questions!

+1. What did I do well today?
+2. What did I learn today?

+>These questions are so important that we want you to reflect on them every day.

+>They might seem too simple at first.
+But we’ve tested them on hundreds of clients and the results for fat loss are off the charts.

+>The truth is, the most overlooked factor in building new habits is bridging the gap between what you want to do and the behavior that you're trying to make automatic.
+You've got to close the loop between your intention and your behavior, and it's as simple as answering The Two Questions.

+>It might sound magical, but the 90 seconds it takes to answer the two questions in the group, will actually make doing your habits in real life a zillion times easier.

+>So here they are for you.
+Let us know in the comments:

+1. What did I do well today?
+2. What did I learn today?